 The daughter of the late Mr. and Mrs. Thomas Stubbs, Mrs. Davidson was born and educated in Miami, Manitoba.
 Soon after finishing high school, she was married to Francis Wilford Davidson and moved to Carberry, Manitoba, where she raised three children: Wilford Jr., now a television program director in Hamilton, Bermuda; Mrs. Lucille Young of Fort Garry; d Mrs. Frances Wickberg, o of Winnipeg.
-(Mrs. Wickerg, who, along with the other children, inherited her mother's talent for singing, won the University of Manitoba's gold medal in music last spring.)
+(Mrs. Wickrg, who, along with the other children, inherited her mother's talent for singing, won the University of Manitoba's gold medal in music last spring.)

-Following her husband's death, Mrs. Davidson moved from Carberry to take a position as matron of the Anglithe matron of the Indian Residential School at Prince Albert, and five years later, she joined the Sanatorium Board.
+Following her husband's death, Mrs. Davidson moved from Carberry to take a position as matron of the Anglican Church Indian residential school at Gleichen, Alberta.
+Four years later she became the matron of the Indian Residential School at Prince Albert, and five years later, she joined the Sanatorium Board.